SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Introduction

+We propose \textbf{\algoname}, a \textbf{S}ample-\textbf{E}fficient \textbf{R}einforcement learning framework with \textbf{N}ormalizing-\textbf{F}low policies for chunked, multimodal visuomotor control under limited real-world interaction. \algoname represents action chunks with a conditional normalizing-flow policy, preserving the expressiveness needed for multimodal manipulation while providing exact action likelihoods needed for RL.
+It pairs this actor with an action-chunked critic that evaluates entire action sequences, aligning value estimation with the temporal unit actually executed by the robot.
+This combination enables stable critic-guided improvement from both offline data and online rollouts.

-We evaluate on two real-world dexterous manipulation tasks chosen to reflect two dominant deployment pipelines in robotics. (i) Scissors retrieval and tape cutting start from a small set of human teleoperation demonstrations, representing the common imitation-learning workflow for contact-rich tasks where simulation is difficult. (ii) In-hand cube rotation starts from a policy trained in simulation and distilled into our architecture, representing the mainstream sim-to-real reinforcement-learning workflow for dexterous hands.
-Both tasks are long-horizon, high-dimensional, and sensitive to small contact and timing errors, making them strong stress tests for sample-efficient fine-tuning.
+We evaluate on three real-world dexterous manipulation tasks chosen to span three dominant deployment regimes: (i) \emph{scissors retrieval and tape cutting} from a small set of human teleoperation demonstrations -- the common imitation-learning workflow for contact-rich tasks; (ii) \emph{in-hand cube rotation} from a simulator-trained teacher distilled into our architecture -- the mainstream sim-to-real RL workflow for dexterous hands; (iii) \emph{rubber-duck pick-and-place} from very few demonstrations and online rollouts -- short-horizon, multi-pose grasping.
+All three are sensitive to small contact and timing errors and serve as strong stress tests for sample-efficient fine-tuning.

-The main contributions of this study can be summarized as follows: \begin{itemize} \item We introduce an RL fine-tuning method for real-world visuomotor control that combines \textit{normalizing-flow} policies with an \textit{action-chunked critic}. \item We describe a practical training recipe for \textit{limited on-robot data}, including conservative regularization toward the initial policy. \item We empirically evaluate our method on representative \textit{dexterous and precise real-world tasks} and analyze the impact of chunk length and critic design. \end{itemize}
+The main contributions are: \textbf{(a)} We introduce an RL fine-tuning method for real-world visuomotor control that combines \emph{normalizing-flow} policies with an \emph{action-chunked critic}, supporting exact likelihood-based conservatism and single-pass inference. \textbf{(b)} We describe a practical four-stage training recipe (IL $\to$ critic warm-up $\to$ offline RL $\to$ online RL) for limited on-robot data. \textbf{(c)} We empirically demonstrate that \algoname improves scissors cutting from $0.16$ to $0.84$ with only 60 additional rollouts -- and on this task outperforms a diffusion-policy RL baseline (DPPO), which fails to improve over its IL initialization in our regime. \algoname additionally reaches $6.25$\,RPM cube rotation in 105\,min of real-world data and lifts duck pick-and-place from $0.75$ to $0.87$ with 30 teleoperated and 15 additional online rollouts.